 Some lenders may also have additional eligibility requirements, such as;

 Depending on the strength of your application, you may need a co-signer.
 This additional applicant will take responsibility if you cannot repay the loan.
 The co-signer must typically have a good credit score and a stable income.
+If you are meeting the income requirements and just need a little boost, you can talk to your immediate family members, such as parents or siblings, to be a guarantor for your mortgage.

 Before getting a bad credit loan, it's essential to understand the loan characteristics.
 This section will educate you on the finer details of bad credit loans to empower you to make decisions.